Table of Contents

 - Progression and Prognosis of Pediatric Appendicitis

-Definition and Epidemiology of Pediatric Appendicitis
+Definition of Pediatric Appendicitis

 Appendicitis, as the name suggests, refers to acute inflammation of the appendix.
 Acute appendicitis can result in serious complications, usually relating to perforation, and is considered a surgical emergency.